Sorix/CloudCore/README.md

 CloudKit objects can't be mocked up, that's why I create 2 different types of tests:

 * `Tests/Unit` here I placed tests that can be performed without CloudKit connection.
 That tests are executed when you submit a Pull Request.
-* `Tests/CloudKit` here are located "manually" tests, they are most important tests that can be run only in configured environment because they work with CloudKit and your Apple ID.
+* `Tests/CloudKit` here located "manual" tests, they are most important tests that can be run only in configured environment because they work with CloudKit and your Apple ID.

   Nothing will be wrong with your account, tests use only private `CKDatabase` for application.